 Step 1: Prepare the Area

-• Test for Colorfastness: Then, find a small, hidden spot on the carpet and try your cleaning solution there to make sure it doesn’t ruin the color or damage the fibers.
+- Test for Colorfastness: Then, find a small, hidden spot on the carpet and try your cleaning solution there to make sure it doesn’t ruin the color or damage the fibers.
+This is an essential step in how to clean wool carpets properly.

 Step 2: Vacuum the Carpet